Sapphire, Diamanté & Sterling Vintage Bangle Bracelet

 This vintage bangle bracelet is one of the first pieces I bought for myself when I started collecting only Art Deco jewels.
 It features three square sapphire glass stones alternating with three diamanté, all channel-set in sterling silver.
 This bracelet closes with a concealed clasp and safety chain.
 This narrow bracelet can be worn on its own or paired with others from the era.
 This piece is as versatile as they come and as chic today as it was when it was made in the 1920s.
 Scroll down to see several lovely coordinating pieces.

-Vintage Earrings, 1920s Jewelry, Unsigned JewelryThese Art Deco drop earrings are a 1920s design with faceted sapphire-glass beads suspended from each end of chain.
+- Vintage Earrings, 1920s Jewelry, Unsigned JewelryThese Art Deco drop earrings are a 1920s design with faceted sapphire-glass beads suspended from each end of chain.
 These earrings are from my personal collection.
 The original screw-backs were converted to sterling silver ear wires with lever backs for pierced ears by my expert jeweler.
 These earrings are simple, yet versatile and noticeable.
 The color is perfect for women who look best in cool hues.
-Scroll down to see complementary Art Deco bracelets.USD$245.00
+Scroll down to see a complementary Art Deco bracelet.USD$245.00

-Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis 1920s fringe necklace has trios of faceted, round sapphire-glass stones alternating with five faceted, rectangular ones.
+- Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis 1920s fringe necklace has trios of faceted, round sapphire-glass stones alternating with five faceted, rectangular ones.
 Eleven stone-studded lines form the fringe in the center.
 All are mounted in silver-tone metal frames.
 A paper-clip chain with a spring-ring clasp finishes this delicate piece.
 The fact that the clasp is not centered does not detract from the beauty of this necklace.
 Wear it with a v-neckline to maximize the jewelry’s beauty.
-Scroll down to see the perfect bracelets to wear with this jewel.USD$195.00
+Scroll down to see the perfect bracelet to wear with this jewel.USD$225.00